-Promised Gift from the Collection of David Horvitz and Francie Bishop Good
+Gifts and Promised Gifts from the Collection of David Horvitz and Francie Bishop Good

 David Horvitz and Francie Bishop Good Promised Gift

-David Horvitz and Francie Bishop Good’s promised gift of 100 works from their highly regarded collection of contemporary art was a transformative gift for the museum’s 7,000-work collection.
+David Horvitz and Francie Bishop Good’s promised gift of 100 works from their highly regarded collection of contemporary art in 2015 was a transformative gift for the museum’s 7,000-work collection (several of which have since been gifted outright).
 With an emphasis on multi-cultural and women artists, it filled a gap in the museum’s encyclopedic holdings, and included numerous pivotal works in the artists’ careers, and also provided a comprehensive overview of contemporary art from 1978 to 2013.

 Among the artists represented are: Cecily Brown, E.V.
 Day, Tracey Emin, Teresita Fernandez, Nan Goldin, Barbara Kruger, Ana Mendieta, Catherine Opie, Cindy Sherman, Amy Sillman, Lorna Simpson, Kiki Smith, Mickalene Thomas, and Kara Walker.